rebelsky/csc207c/_mps/associative-arrays.md

 _More forthcoming._

+### Design

+**Why does `set` potentially throw a `NullKeyException`?**

+> We want to disallow the client from calling `aa.set(null, something)`.
+Our options are either (a) ignore the call altogether, (b) don't check for the null, and let whatever happens happen, or (c) inform the client they've done something improper.
+I've chosen the last of the three.

 ### Testing

 **When will you provide us with more tests (in `TestsFromSam`)?**

 > Since a key part of this assignment is writing tests, I may never provide you with such tests.
 One would hope that 40+ students working together should be able to catch most errors.